-ANNUAL REPORT
+ANNUAL REPORT in review

-GP Strategies Corporation [NYSE: GPX], founded in 1966, is a global performance improvement solutions provider of training, eLearning solutions, management consulting and engineering services.
+GP Strategies Corporation [NYSE: GPX] is a global performance improvement solutions provider of training, eLearning solutions, management consulting and engineering services.

 OUR VISION is to equip and enable people and businesses to perform at their highest potential.